scalar-labs/scalar-kubernetes/docs/PrepareBastionTool.md

 Secondly, you need to retrieve the kubernetes access file and save in the tmp folder as `kube_config` from the Terraform output command in Kubernetes modules.

-In `examples/azure/kubernetes/` directory
+In `examples/azure/kubernetes/` directory, execute the following command

 ```console
 terraform output kube_config > ../../../operation/tmp/kube_config
 ```

-And open file `kube_config` in the `tmp` directory with your preferred editor.
+And open file `kube_config` in the `operation/tmp` directory with your preferred editor.
 It should look like below.

 ```yml
 apiVersion: v1